theunicornguild/PopoTheWorkerDocs/05_tasks/02_javascript_2_organize_the_code_into_components.md

 Before we can continue, we need to organize our code and files properly.

-Instead of diaplying the list of tasks in `App.js`, we'll make another component responsible for the list.
+Instead of displaying the list of tasks in `App.js`, we'll make another component responsible for the list.
 We'll call this component `TodayList`.
 Add the following import in `App.js`:

 ```jsx
 import TodayList from "./Components/TodayList";